ibm-cloud-docs/vmwaresolutions/vcenter/vc_removingnfs.md

 1. From the {{site.data.keyword.vmwaresolutions_short}} console, click **Resources** from the left navigation pane.
 2. In the **vCenter Server instances** table, click the instance for which you want to contract capacity.
 3. Click **Infrastructure** on the left navigation pane.
-4. In the **Clusters** table, click the cluster from which you want to remove NFS storage.
+4. In the applicable cluster table, click the cluster from which you want to remove NFS storage.
 5. In the **Storage** section, select the storage share that you want to remove and click **Delete**.
 6. Click **Remove** in the **Remove storage** window.

-## Results after you remove NFS storage
+## Results after you remove NFS storage from vCenter Server instances
 {: #vc_removingnfs-results}

 1. You might experience a slight delay on the console, while the instance status changes from **Ready to use** to **Modifying**.
 Allow the operation to complete before you make more changes to the instance.